stelijahsoftware/marelias-notepad/README.md

 Forked started from 25-May-2024, last commit included was a2afb69bc6edcf9ee35d33060a02ae7cc0292847.
 Then cherry picked commits until f31cfa73.
 If you would like to pull new commits, start after f31cfa73

 ### TODO:
-[h] 1.
-Fix theme when system dark mode is enabled (some window colours are correct).
-[h] 2.
-Keep recently searched for items in search list. keep history when searching for a file (same as history in search and replace inside file)
+[h] Keep recently searched for items in search list. keep history when searching for a file (same as history in search and replace inside file)

 [m] 4.
 Rename note title from pressing `note title` on document edit screen/button to rename note.
 [m] 5.
 When press back on note empty, ask to delete.
 Auto-delete empty notes on save + disable auto-save?